Bluevine vs Axos Business Checking: Which Is Best?

 Bluevine vs Axos Business Checking Account

-- Receive $2,500 per month in payments into the account via automated clearing house (ACH), wire transfer, mobile check deposit, or directly from your merchant payment processing provider.
+- Receive or deposit $2,500 per month in payments into your checking account or Bluevine subaccounts via ACH, wire transfer, mobile check deposit, or your merchant payment processing provider.
+This threshold can be met with any combination of incoming payment types or sources.

 Under Bluevine, users can create up to five subaccounts to separate funds for different financial goals, such as taxes, profit, payroll, and other expenses.
-Axos Bank doesn’t let users create subaccounts.
+Axos Bank does not let users create subaccounts.

 Bluevine vs Axos Account Costs